Medtail Reality Check: A Smarter Way to Evaluate Build-Out Costs

 If You Move Forward, Recover Value Elsewhere

-If the site still makes sense strategically, the response is not passive acceptance.
+If the site still makes sense strategically, the response isn't passive acceptance.
 You offset the risk through lease structure.

 Prioritize in the lease: